cdisc-org/DataExchange-DatasetJson-API/README.md

 ## Contribution

-Contribution is very welcome.
+Contributions are welcome.
 When you contribute to this repository you are doing so under the licenses below.
 Please check out [Contribution](CONTRIBUTING.md) for additional information.
 All contributions must adhere to the following [Code of Conduct](CODE_OF_CONDUCT.md).